Oak Street image banner

 Why: Rehabilitating this 130-year-old water main is crucial for overall system reliability

-Like any large construction project, there will be lane closures and detours.
-We will provide regular updates via our dedicated project webpage LouisvilleWater.com/OakStreetProject and our social media channels.
+Just like any large construction project, there will be lane closures and detours.
+We will provide regular updates via our dedicated project webpage and social media channels.
+Learn more at LouisvilleWater.com/OakStreetProject.

 If you have any questions, please contact our Project Engineer Mike Meyer at (502) 214-4824 or via email at mjmeyer@LouisvilleWater.com.